Skip to content

 ldev db files-mount --path docker/doclib/production

-If the file store is outside Liferay Cloud, move it manually and mount it yourself:
+If the file store is outside LCP, move the files manually and mount them:

 bash